- How can we fit RSVP into the school day?

 The role of the student council adviser is vitally important and multifaceted.
 The student council adviser (or another designated faculty member) oversees all of RSVP’s processes and products and serves as the primary point of contact in the school.
 Since the project is student-focused and driven, it is also important that this individual be prepared to guide the work, not direct it.
 She or he is wonderfully positioned to ensure that the process gives students both the confidence and skills to develop effective decision-making.
 The RSVP adviser is also in the best position to keep the rest of the faculty informed about the project, arrange the necessary space and time for student summits, and request and arrange any release time required by other faculty members involved in the project.

 The student council adviser may want to consider finding another faculty member to work with the student Leadership Team and oversee the RSVP process.
 The time commitment required for RSVP may be too great considering other projects the council may already be undertaking.
 The RSVP process represents an excellent opportunity for already busy student council advisers to engage other faculty members in the work of the student council—perhaps a government or social studies teacher would be interested in RSVP as a practicum for civic education and be willing to serve as the RSVP adviser.
 The student council or RSVP adviser’s responsibilities include:

-- Attending state or regional trainings and helping familiarize the school community with the resources, training, and information received there
+- Helping familiarize the school community with the resources, training, and information received there

 - Working with the RSVP Leadership Team to launch the program and introduce it to the school and community